yashshah/copy-firebase-database/README.md

 # clone-firebase-database

-A command line tool to export Firebase database from one project to another
+A command line tool to export Firebase database from the source project to target project.

 ## Running